gardener/documentation/website/documentation/guides/administer_shoots/create-shoot-into-existing-aws-vpc/_index.md

 ---
-title: Create a Shoot Cluster into an Existing AWS VPC
+title: Create a Shoot Cluster Into an Existing AWS VPC
 level: intermediate
 category: Operation
 scope: app-developer
 ---

-# Create a Shoot Cluster into an Existing AWS VPC
+## Overview

 Gardener can create a new VPC, or use an existing one for your shoot cluster.
 Depending on your needs, you may want to create shoot(s) into an already created VPC.
 The tutorial describes how to create a shoot cluster into an existing AWS VPC.
 The steps are identical for Alicloud, Azure, and GCP.
 Please note that the existing VPC must be in the same region like the shoot cluster that you want to deploy into the VPC.